ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 ```

     ##    user  system elapsed
-    ##   1.766   0.052   1.805
+    ##   1.867   0.036   1.897

-Second, let's try the same thing but with analytical standard errors.
+Second, let’s try the same thing but with analytical standard errors.

 ``` r
 # with analytical standard errors